Update from Portfolio Managers

 Davis Advisors is committed to communicating with our investment partners as candidly as possible because we believe our investors benefit from understanding our investment philosophy and approach.
 Our views and opinions include “forward-looking statements” which may or may not be accurate over the long term.
 Forward-looking statements can be identified by words like “believe,” “expect,” “anticipate,” or similar expressions.
 You should not place undue reliance on forward-looking statements, which are current as of the date of this report.
 We disclaim any obligation to update or alter any forward-looking statements, whether as a result of new information, future events, or otherwise.
 While we believe we have a reasonable basis for our appraisals and we have confidence in our opinions, actual results may differ materially from those we anticipate.

-Clipper Fund and Davis Funds have adopted Portfolio Holdings Disclosure policies that govern the release of non-public portfolio holding information.
-These policies are described in the prospectuses.
+Clipper Fund has adopted a Portfolio Holdings Disclosure policy that governs the release of non-public portfolio holding information.
+This policy is described in the prospectus.
 Holding percentages are subject to change.
-Click here or call 800-432-2504 for the most current Clipper Fund public portfolio holdings information.
-Click here or call 800-279-0279 for the most current Davis New York Venture Fund public portfolio holdings information.
+Click here or call 800-432-2504 for the most current public portfolio holdings information.

 Clipper Fund was managed from inception, 2/29/84, until 12/31/05 by another Adviser.
 Davis Selected Advisers, L.P. took over management of the Fund on 1/1/06.

 A special purpose acquisition company (SPAC) is a company without commercial operations and is formed strictly to raise capital through and initial public offering (IPO) for the purpose of acquiring or merging with an existing company.